danpadcz/danpadcz.github.io/imsoprofessional.md

 I would say I am proficient at using git, since I finally recently learned how to fix issues in my git repos without deleting and re-cloning them!
 Exciting!! :DD

-I also a fluent English speaker (I have a CAE certificate too) and my mother-tongue is Czech.
+I am also a fluent English speaker (I have a CAE certificate too) and my mother-tongue is Czech.
 My German skills are good enough, where I can communicate with locals if they speak Hochdeutsch and slightly more simply for me (I have a B1 level certificate from the Österreich Institut).

 #### Previous experience